 When do you feel most efficient – when you can focus on one thing at a time, or when you have multiple tasks piling up on your plate?

 Possibly the most important aspect of the Kanban method is the Work In Progress (WIP) limit.
 This means your team don’t pull through any new work item from the “To-Do” state until they have the capacity to do so.
-This keeps work moving quickly through the pipeline, reduces lead times and stops work in progress building up.
+This keeps work moving quickly through the pipeline, reduces lead times, and stops work in progress building up.

-Optimising the WIP limit is fundamentally important for Kanban teams.
+Optimizing the WIP limit is fundamentally important for Kanban teams.
 We highly recommend trying different WIP limits to find which ones work best for your projects.
 A good starting point is 1-2 items less than the number of people in your team.

 Tracking & Analysing Kanban Metrics

 Kanban is a data-driven project management method.
 By consistently tracking team performance, this data can be used to spot issues as they arise and make accurate predictions for future delivery dates.
-We’ve already mentioned that Kanban is visual – analysing the essential Kanban metrics is no different.
+We’ve already mentioned that Kanban is visual – analyzing the essential Kanban metrics is no different.

 Becoming a Kanban Team

-There are countless benefits of implementing Kanban, but where is best to start?
-Teams taking their first steps into Kanban often use Trello to start visualising their workflow – it’s simple and straightforward to get started.
+There are countless benefits of implementing Kanban, but where is it best to start?
+Teams taking their first steps into Kanban often use Trello to start visualizing their workflow – it’s simple and straightforward to get started.
 Trello Kanban boards are ideal to define your work process and tasks and setting WIP limits.